akofman/cordova-plugin-disable-bitcode/README.md

 > :warning: It's not a solution to disable this setting but a workaround waiting for all your plugins updates.

 ## Installation
+First you need to add a dependency to Cordova in your project : `npm i -D cordova`.
-  Configure this plugin in your `config.xml` file :

-  `<plugin name="cordova-plugin-disable-bitcode" spec="1.2.0" />`
+Then Configure this plugin in your `config.xml` file : `<plugin name="cordova-plugin-disable-bitcode" spec="1.2.0" />`

-  Then bitcode will be disabled after adding your platform.
+<br/>The bitcode will be disabled after adding your platform.

-  Or, if your platform is already installed you can simply run :

-  `cordova plugin add cordova-plugin-disable-bitcode`.
+Or, if your platform is already installed you can simply run : `cordova plugin add cordova-plugin-disable-bitcode`.

 ## License